|

 -

-but finds certain sounds abrasive / painful / irritating.
+The person still finds certain sounds are abrasive, painful or irritating.

 -